praesongprasit/EventSiteTest/src/talks/nztechrally2025/hold-fold-walkaway.md

 <p>You’ll learn when to hold, when to fold and when to walk away from the moments that can burn you.</p>
 "
-featuredImage:
+featuredImage: /assets/images/talks/2025/hold-fold-walkaway.jpg
-featuredImageAlt:
+featuredImageAlt: "Nav's picture with text: NZ Tech Rally.
+Hold, fold or walk away.
+Navigating  burnout like The Gambler.
+A talk by Nav Rao, Product Engineer"
-featuredImageType:
+featuredImageType: image/jpg
-featuredImageWidth:
+featuredImageWidth: 1280
-featuredImageHeight:
+featuredImageHeight: 720
 talkRecordingID:
 ---